ozansulukpinar/awesome-lecture-notes/README.md

 ## General info

 Sharing is the one of the best things in the world.
 After involving the informatics world, you can see its power.
-So, I have decided to share all lecture notes which I collected or prepared from my collegaue years to now.
+So, I have decided to share all lecture notes which I collected or prepared from my college years to now.
 I hope this will be helpful for at least someone.

 ## Contents